jaytaylor/shipbuilder/CLIENT.md

 Starts up a temporary container and hooks the current connection to a shell.
 If `shell-command` is omitted, by default a bash shell will launched.

+__runtime:tests__

+    runtime[:]tests

+Runs and reports the status of ShipBuilder server system and environment checks and tests.
+Including:
+    - S3 read/write capability to the configured bucket.

 Project Compilation
 -------------------